Each seal has a unique story.

-We tell their story while giving them a second chance at life.
+We tell that story while giving them a second chance at life.

 Having often travelled long distances, great care is taken to stabilise newly admitted pups.
 A full medical assessment of its condition is undertaken and an emergency treatment plan is quickly devised.
 We record every detail about the pup including, the location and people involved in the rescue, its injuries, illnesses, weight, temperature, physical condition and behaviour.